Fascism

 Fascism as Diversion

 I live in Portland.
-I moved here because I wanted to live among people committed to progressive values, thoughtful activism, environmental justice, and healthy communities.
-So, there’s that…
+I moved here because I wanted to live among people committed to progressive values—thoughtful activism, environmental responsibility, and the idea of a healthy, connected community.

-By now, you know that white and Black Portlanders have come together—in characteristic Portland style—in the spirit of (mostly) peaceful protest and free speech, to acknowledge and right these wrongs.
-You also know that we’re being tear-gassed, kidnapped, beaten, shot, and terrorized.
-By our own Federal government.
+By now, you know that white and Black Portlanders have come together—in Portland fashion—in the spirit of mostly peaceful protest and free speech, to acknowledge and challenge these realities.
+You also know that protesters have been tear-gassed, beaten, shot with impact munitions, detained without cause, and terrorized by our own federal government.

-I don’t know what white folks will do.
-I hope we don’t lose our sense of purpose in the face of the attack on our civil rights.
-I hope we don’t forget about why we started protesting in the first place.
+I don’t know what white people will do next.
+I hope we don’t lose our sense of purpose under pressure.
+I hope we don’t forget why people took to the streets in the first place.

 An open letter to my sister, Ms. Angela Davis.
 From James Baldwin